 This course will allow the student to develop skills in research, evaluation, selection, and preparation of information resources useful to their career area.
 Students will use various information resources, including computer software applications to develop sound information research strategies.
 Students will be exposed to ethical use of information, information provided by various methods and stored in various management formats, communicating by e-mail, developing search and selection of information resources, analysis, and use of results.
 This discussion- and lab-based course will use individual and group work to search and share information resources.
 Competencies learned in this course will be able to be applied in other courses within your program and will continue to be valuable in lifelong learning.

 This basic communication course focuses on effective listening, speaking, reading, and writing in life and at work.
 Students demonstrate their skills both individually and in groups.
 Students also produce such employment documents as a cover letter, a resume, and a preliminary job portfolio.
 PREREQUISITE: Established score on placement assessment or COREQUISITE: 76851750 Writing Foundations for Trades.

-This technical diploma course is a continuation of Math 355.
+This technical diploma course is a continuation of Applied Technical Math 1 .
 Topics covered include the basic geometry of plane and solid figures, right-triangle trigonometry, oblique-triangle trigonometry, and applications of these topics to trade and industry programs.
-PREREQUISITE: 32804355 Math 355.
+PREREQUISITE: 32804325 Applied Technical Math 1.